Atul013/OrchestrateX/README.md

 ## Features

-- **Multi-Model Selection:** Chooses the most suitable model from a pool (e.g., GLM4.5, GPT-OSS, Llama 4 Maverick, MoonshotAI Kimi, Qwen3, TNG DeepSeek R1T2 Chimera) to generate the initial response.
+- **Multi-Model Selection:** Intelligently chooses the most suitable model from a pool of GLM4.5, GPT-OSS, Llama 4 Maverick, MoonshotAI Kimi, Qwen3, and TNG DeepSeek R1T2 Chimera to generate the initial response.
 - **Collaborative Criticism:** Other models provide real-time critiques and suggestions to enhance the output of the answering model.
-- **Dynamic Refinement:** The answering model iteratively refines its output based on the feedback.
+- **Dynamic Refinement:** The answering model iteratively refines its output based on feedback.
+- **API Key Rotation:** Automatic rotation of API keys across multiple providers for reliability and rate limit management.
 - **High Output Quality:** Combines strengths of multiple AI models to produce superior results.
-- **Flexible UI Concepts:** Supports various user interface designs for different user needs from simple outputs to interactive comparative views.
+- **Modern React UI:** Clean, responsive interface for seamless interaction with the orchestration system.

 ---